diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/03 - Jasmine and Testing.md

 ## TDD

-TDD is an approach to writing software where you write tests **before** you write application code.
+TDD is an approach to writing software where we write tests **before** we write application code.

-The primary goal of TDD is to make the code clearer, simple and bug-free.
+The primary goal of TDD is to make the code clearer, simpler and bug-free.

-The simple concept of TDD is to write and correct the failed tests before writing new code (before development).
+The main idea of TDD is to write and correct the failed tests before writing new code (before development).

 **Tests are nothing but requirement conditions enforced through the suite of tests**, which need to be fullfilled by a program/feature before considered ready.